mfcgrp/ACcover_Altered/README.md

 # ACcover_Altered
-Arts.Codes cover with CSS changes and Nav taken out ... a few other hacks too
+Arts.Codes cover with CSS taken out and Nav taken out ... a few other hacks too